Death: Place of death

-Origins of death
+Origins of death in mythology

 The origin of death is a theme or myth of how death came to be.
 It is present in nearly all cultures across the world, as death is a universal happening.
 This makes it an origin myth, a myth that describes how a feature of the natural or social world appeared.
 There can be some similarities between myths and cultures.
 In North American mythology, the theme of a man who wants to be immortal and a man who wants to die can be seen across many Indigenous people.
 In Christianity, death is the result of the fall of man after eating the fruit from the tree of the knowledge of good and evil.
 In Greek mythology, the opening of Pandora's box releases death upon the world.

-Consciousness
+Religious views

+Afterlife

 Much interest and debate surround the question of what happens to one's consciousness as one's body dies.
 The belief in the permanent loss of consciousness after death is often called eternal oblivion.
 The belief that the stream of consciousness is preserved after physical death is described by the term afterlife.

 Near-death experiences (NDEs) describe the subjective experiences associated with impending death.
 Some survivors of such experiences report it as "seeing the afterlife while they were dying".
 Seeing a being of light and talking with it, life flashing before the eyes, and the confirmation of cultural beliefs of the afterlife are common themes in NDEs.

+Many religious traditions regard funeral and end-of-life rituals as important practices that help mark or support an individual's passage from life to afterlife.